AriFordsham/GHCWiki/building.md

 Please feel free to add pages here.
 In due course, information can be incorporated into the main documentation above.

-- [ProblemsCompilingGhc](problems-compiling-ghc): Hints about building GHC on Windows platforms
+- [ProblemsCompilingGhc](problems-compiling-ghc): Hints about building GHC on Windows platforms (somewhat obsolete)
 - [SonyPS3](sony-p-s3) : Hints for building on the Sony PS3
 - [Code coverage of our testsuite](ghc-coverage)
 - [Manually adding libraries to a GHC build](adding-libs-to-build)